cman131/ConcurrentProject2/README.md

 ConcurrentProject2
 ==================

-A concurrent simulation of a TSA line in scala using akka actors.
+A concurrent simulation of a TSA line in scala using akka actors using SCALA.

 Instructions:
 -------------